Reopening Mustang Mountain

 Prior to the first day of school, all Secondary Campus parents and guardians will be required to sign and submit a Health and Wellness Screening Pledge.
 By signing this pledge, parents and guardians will agree to perform a brief screening of their student(s) daily before sending them to campus.
 The screening may include taking the student’s temperature, checking for common COVID-19 symptoms and monitoring their student’s contact with COVID-19 positive cases.
-We believe the cooperation and diligent commitment of our families can help significantly reduce unnecessary risks on our campus.
-The pledge will be provided before the start of school.
+We believe the cooperation and diligent commitment of our families can help significantly reduce unnecessary risks on our campus.2020-2021 COVID-19 Protocols 2020-21 Community Commitment

-CAC faculty will administer two non-contact temperature scans each day for all students (beginning and middle of the school day) along with a brief health and wellness scan (e.g. monitoring for runny nose, cough, etc.).
-Students with a temperature of 100.4 or above will be asked to wait in a designated space on campus to then be checked out for the day.
+Though not required at school, CAC faculty members are prepared to administer non-contact temperature scans for all students along with a brief health and wellness scan (e.g. monitoring for runny nose, cough, etc.).
+In the case of a student temperature of 100.4 or above, the student will be asked to wait in a designated space on campus to then be checked out for the day.
 Per ADH guidelines, parents and guardians are required to pick up their student from campus as soon as possible after the detection of a fever.

 All members of the CAC community are encouraged to frequently wash their hands with soap and water.
 Numerous hand sanitizer stations have been installed at each entrance and interspersed in walkways throughout campus.
 Additionally, every classroom has wall-mounted hand sanitizers that will be well-stocked throughout the year.

 Per CDC guidelines, students and teachers must practice social distancing with at least six feet of space between individuals.
 Social distancing requirements will apply anywhere on the school campus, inside or outside.